Why a Weak Rupee Hurts Indian Households and Why Exports Matter More Than Ever

 A country that earns steadily from the world can absorb currency movements without panic.
 It can import essentials without transmitting inflation into kitchens.
 It can negotiate with strength rather than vulnerability.

 Without exports, the rupee must constantly adjust to pay for what India consumes.
 And every adjustment is paid for by households.
+This is why export growth is not a policy slogan.
+It is a social imperative.

 Why Learning the Export Business Matters for India’s Future